ArmoredStone/my-haskell-adventures/session2/README.md

 Meaning they store elements of same type only.

-To define a name in ghci use let
+To define in ghci use keyword `let`
 Example: `let a = 1`

 Lists are defined in square brackets.